virajbdeshpande/AmpliconArchitect/README.md

 * hg19
 * GRCh37
 * GRCh38 (hg38)
-* GRCh38 viral (includes oncoviral sequences)
+* GRCh38_viral (includes oncoviral sequences)
 * mm10

-In the data repo files, "`indexed`" indicates the BWA index is packaged as well, which is only needed if also using for alignment.
+On the data repo download page, the suffix `indexed` indicates the BWA index is packaged as well, which is only needed if also using for alignment.

-## Running AmpliconArchitect
+## Running standalone AmpliconArchitect
+Standalone usage of AA requires many more manual steps than using [AmpliconSuite-pipleine](https://github.com/jluebeck/AmpliconSuite-pipeline), and does not include best practices for seed region identification.

-### 1) Input data
+### Input data
 AA requires 2 input files:

 1. Coordinate-sorted, indexed BAM file:
     * Align reads to a reference present in the `data_repo`.
-    * Recommended depth of coverage for WGS data is 5X-10X.
+    * Recommended depth of coverage for WGS data is 5X-10X (higher is also fine but may run a bit more slowly).
-    * Bamfile may be downsampled using `$AA_SRC/downsample.py` or when running AA with the option `--downsample`.
+    * Bamfile may be downsampled using `$AA_SRC/downsample.py` or when running AA with the option `--downsample` (default is `--downsample 10`.
     * If sample has multiple reads groups with very different read lengths and fragment size distributions, then we recommend downsampling the bam file be selecting the read groups which have similar read lengths and fragment size distribution.
 2. BED file with seed intervals:
     * We recommend generating this using [AmpliconSuite-pipeline](https://github.com/jluebeck/AmpliconSuite-pipeline)